hynek/doc2dash/README.rst

 doc2dash is a MIT licensed extensible `Documentation Set`_ generator intended to be used with the dash_ API browser for OS X.

+If you’ve never hear of dash, you’re missing out: Together with doc2dash it’s all your API documentation at your fingertips!

 It’s proudly written in `Python 3`_.

 Supported input types
 ---------------------